Tainted\\Coders

 }

-However we will also need to react to changes for things like Text:
+We will also need to react to changes for things like Text:

 // This system shows how to respond to a window being resized.